polyfy/polylith/readme.md

    - If we have any `profiles` then they are defined in `./deps.edn`.
    - Any extra code, that is not part of a component or base, lives under the `development` folder.
 2. Any `deployable` environment:
-   - Used to build deployable artifacts, e.g.: lambda functions, REST API's, libraries, command line tools, ...and more.
+   - Used to build deployable artifacts, e.g.: lambda functions, REST API's, libraries, tools, ...and more.
    - Lives under the `environments` directory where each environment has its own directory.
    - Has a `deps.edn` config file that specifies which libraries, component and bases that are included.
    - Can optionally have a `resources` directory.